All our Data Science projects include bite-sized activities to test your knowledge and practice in an environment with constant feedback.

 Your plot should look something like:

-The column Free indicates if an app is free or paid (with values True and False respectively).
+respectively).
 Create a bar chart that compares the total number of apps Free vs Paid.
-The title of your chart should be 'Free vs Paid apps on the AppStore'.
+The title of your chart should be 'Free vs Paid apps on the AppStore'

 Your plot should look something like:

-Create a bar chart showing the total number of apps by genre ascending order
+Create a bar chart (titled "Total apps by Genre, in ascending order"

 Your plot should look something like: